 • Rienzi's gardens are open for self-guided visits Monday–Sunday from 10 a.m. to 4:30 p.m.
 Admission to the gardens is free.

 With advance notice, Rienzi offers tours in French, German, Italian, Polish, Portuguese, Russian, and Spanish.

 Group tours of Rienzi are intimate experiences in which visitors enjoy the hospitality of a Houston home and the glamour of 18th- and 19th-century Europe.
-Visit Rienzi in groups of 10 or more Wednesday–Saturday at 10 a.m., 11 a.m., 1:30 p.m., 2:30 p.m., or 3:30 p.m.
-Groups may select a themed tour from the topics below.
-More Info
+Group tours are available Wednesday–Saturday at 10 a.m., 11 a.m., 1:30 p.m., 2:30 p.m., and 3:30 p.m. for groups of 10 or more.
+Discount pricing applies.

 For pricing and other information, e-mail Rienzi@mfah.org or call 713.639.7800.